Luxembourg Pet Import Requirements

 A tattoo is an acceptable form of identification under the following conditions:

-- All rabies vaccinations after the tattoo was applied were kept current.
+• All rabies vaccinations after the tattoo was applied were kept up-to-date.
 (No rabies vaccinations were allowed to expire before boosters were administered).

 Step 4: Vaccinations

-If entering Luxembourg from another EU Member State, part 1 or part 2 listed third country, your pet must wait for at least 21 days after primary rabies vaccination to travel.
-If entering Luxembourg from an Unlisted Third Country, pets must wait for 30 days to have a licensed veterinarian administer a rabies titer test (next step).
+If entering Luxembourg from another EU Member State, part 1 or part 2 listed country, your pet must wait at least 21 days after primary rabies vaccination* to travel.
+Note that every manufacturer of rabies vaccines has specifications on when immunity is reached, and your veterinarian should inform you of the wait time for your pet’s specific vaccine.

-In ether case, do not count the day of the veterinary visit in the wait time.
+In either case, do not count the day of the veterinary visit in the wait time.

 Other Vaccinations: Pet owners should always consider healthy vaccinations against diseases such as: